Skip to content

 Attribution Methods

-Interpreto includes both inference-based and gradient-based attribution methods:
+Interpreto includes both inference-based and gradient-based attribution methods.

 Inference-based Methods:

-Concept-Based Methods
+Concept-Based Methods or Mechanistic Interpretability

 Concept-based explanations aim to provide high-level interpretations of latent model representations.